Palais Bulles: History

-Pierre Cardin bought the house after Bernard's death in 1991.
-While Bernard never actually lived in the building, he said "(t)his palace has become my own bit of paradise.
+Fashion designer Pierre Cardin bought the house after Bernard's death in 1991.
+While Bernard never actually lived in the building, he said that "[t]his palace has become my own bit of paradise.
 Its cellular forms have long reflected the outward manifestations of the image of my creations.
 It is a museum where I exhibit the works of contemporary designers and artists".

-In 2016, a 5-year renovation by the French architect Odile Decq was completed.
+In 2016, a five-year renovation by French architect Odile Decq was completed.
 In March 2017, it was listed for sale with an asking price of €350 million but did not find a buyer.
 It could be rented to groups for $33,200 a day.

-After the death of Pierre Cardin in December 2020, it has been suggested that the building be turned into a public venue for art expos.
+Following Cardin's death in December 2020, it has been suggested that the building be turned into a public venue for art expos.

 Description

 The house comprises a reception hall, panoramic lounge, 500-seat open-air amphitheatre, 10 bedrooms, various swimming pools and waterfalls in extensive landscaped grounds.